TOTHT0MI/AutoVoter/README.md

 At the moment it's still in development, but after that I'll make it available as a proper extension.

+I will soon provide a detailed guide on how to install the extension, as I do not plan to release it to the extension store just yet.

 Planned features:

 - Better settings page